nspcc-dev/neo-go/docs/notifications.md

    Filter: `primary` as an integer with primary (speaker) node index from ConsensusData.
  * `transaction_added`
-   Filter: `sender` field containing string with hex-encoded Uint160 (LE representation) for transaction's `Sender` and/or `signer` in the same format for one of transaction's `Signers`.
+   Filter: `sender` field containing a string with hex-encoded Uint160 (LE representation) for transaction's `Sender` and/or `signer` in the same format for one of transaction's `Signers`.
  * `notification_from_execution`
-   Filter: `contract` field containing string with hex-encoded Uint160 (LE representation) and/or `name` field containing string with execution notification name.
+   Filter: `contract` field containing a string with hex-encoded Uint160 (LE representation) and/or `name` field containing a string with execution notification name.
  * `transaction_executed`
    Filter: `state` field containing `HALT` or `FAULT` string for successful and failed executions respectively.
  * `notary_request_event`
-   Filter: `sender` field containing string with hex-encoded Uint160 (LE representation) for notary request's `Sender` and/or `signer` in the same format for one of main transaction's `Signers`.
+   Filter: `sender` field containing a string with hex-encoded Uint160 (LE representation) for notary request's `Sender` and/or `signer` in the same format for one of main transaction's `Signers`.